zfaustk/KHGraphDB/docs/home.md

 not treat it as a second truth.

 4.3 is the standby at year end.
 5.0 is a
-Pos on a socket: mutation log, generation, pull, one-round hydrate.
+Pos on a socket.
+5.1 is meta: FIND, a bookmark, KHM1.
 Commit does not wait.